negraod/london-airbnb/README.md

     * A versatile feature engineering transformer enabling testing of various configurations within scikit-learn's pipeline.
     * Automatic column type detection, facilitating integration with the feature engineering transformer by accommodating dynamically created columns.

+* **ML02_Tree Models.ipynb**
+  Evaluation of Tree-Based models using Optuna for hyperparameter optimization, including:
+    * Implementation of RepeatPruner to prevent redundant tests of parameter combinations.
+    * Analysis of Feature Importances.